 Questions About an Ozempic Stomach Paralysis Lawsuit?
 Contact a Johnson//Becker Lawyer for a Free Case Review.

-If you or a loved one took Ozempic and suffered from stomach paralysis, you may want to speak with the lawyers at Johnson//Becker.
-We are currently accepting new stomach paralysis lawsuits across the country, and you may be entitled to financial compensation.
+If you or a loved one took Ozempic and suffered from stomach paralysis, ileus, or NAION, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new Ozempic lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.